Alvin Lu lives in San Francisco. He is the author of the novels Daydreamers and The Hell Screens.

 "Daydreamers promises another journey with Alvin Lu, who has an extraordinary capacity to build worlds that unseat order and genre simultaneously.
 I look forward to being unseated, blurred, and bewildered by this one."

-Alina Stefanescu, author of My Heresies, for On the Seawall
+Alina Stefanescu, author of My Heresies

 +